 The deal then passes left and one additional card is dealt each round.
 For round two, players are dealt two cards.
 Round three has three cards dealt and so on.

 This continues until the entire deck is dealt.
 For a three-player game, each player will get 20 cards for the final round.
 For a four-player game, players will be dealt 15 cards.
 Five players will get 12 cards in their final round, and six players will see 10 cards for the final round.
 There is no trump suit for the final round.

 After the cards have been dealt and the trump suit determined (if possible), the bidding phase may begin.
 The player to the left of the dealer bids first.
 They look at their hand and determine how many tricks they believe they can take.

 They bid that number, and the bid is documented by the scorekeeper.
 Bidding passes left and ends with the dealer.
 Players are striving to capture precisely the number of tricks they bid.

 The player to the left of the dealer begins the trick by choosing one card from their hand to play to the center of the table.

 Following players must follow suit if they can, but they may play a Jester or Wizard instead if they wish.
 The player who played the highest card in the suit that was led or the first Wizard wins the trick.

 If a Wizard is led, following players may play any card they wish.
 If more Wizards are played, the first Wizard takes the trick.

-If a Jester is led, the next suited card determines the suit that must be followed.
-If a Jester is led and then immediately followed by a Wizard, remaining players may play any card they wish.
+When a Jester is led, the next suited card determines the suit that must be followed.
+If a Jester is led and then immediately followed by a Wizard, the remaining players may play any card they wish.
 If every player plays a Jester, the first Jester takes the trick.

 Play like this continues until the completion of the round.